-The weight of commonly available servo presses varies by as much as 400-percent.
+The weight of commonly available electric servo presses varies by as much as 400-percent.
 This is where the “rubber meets the road” in a press and heavier is definitely better.
 Light weight presses maybe less expensive to produce, however they tend to cost much more down the road with downtime and maintenance concerns.

-A servo press is not a “standard” application for a standard ball screw and commercial ballscrews are not engineered for these operating conditions either.
+A electric servo press is not a “standard” application for a standard ball screw and commercial ballscrews are not engineered for these operating conditions either.
 The most cost-effective, long-term solution is a custom-engineered ballscrew.

 Sizing is also an important consideration.
-The absolute minimum size for a servo press ballscrew should be 2.5 x dynamic load to rated capacity.
+The absolute minimum size for a electric servo press ballscrew should be 2.5 x dynamic load to rated capacity.

 To achieve maximum service life motors should be sized to run in the continuous current range over the full range of the press rather than requiring peak current at some points.